ItzPAX/Exe-Encoder-Decoder/README.md

 # Exe-Encoder-Decoder
-Encrypts exe files, they can only be decrypted by the hash key that is generated uniquely for you\
+Encrypts exe files using pseudo rng, they can only be decrypted by the hash key that is generated uniquely for you

 Example Usage:\
 MODE = e for encrypt | d for decrypt\